nickkeesG/konigrufen/README.md

 Another example, shown below, is each agents knowledge about who possesses the highest card in similar fashion as the team-knowledge model.
 <img src="sample_images/kripke3.PNG" alt="hi" class="inline" width="750" height="400"/>

+# Conclusion and Future Work
+We have shown in this project that we can model knowledge of agents throughout a game of Konigsrufen quite well using components of Epistemic Logic.
+We have seen that including knowledge like this, the knowledge of agents increases throughout the game caused by public announcements.

+We have simplified the game in that we excluded 6 cards which originally take part of a selection process prior to each game.
+Additionally, the players who don't start could have more efficient strategies and the number of possible worlds for teams could be extended if not Bruno would always start the game.
+These are things that may be considered to be extended in future projects relating to this game for an even completer modelling of knowledge of agents in this game.